 My hair is 100% grey and white, so the texture is really wiry and frizzes easily.
 If you have smoother hair, go for the volumizing serum instead for big hair!

 Like I said in tip #3, the key is to use the smallest amount possible of each of these items.
-I use a quarter of mousse and only half a pea size to a pea size amount of all else and I have long, thick hair.
+I use a quarter size of mousse and only a pea size amount of all other products for my long, thick hair.

 - volume foam